- Gartner is extremely powerful and has a corrupt business model where Gartner never declares its conflicts of interest.

 How the Size of Gartner Reinforces Their Model

 According to Wikipedia, there are over seven hundred and forty industry analyst firms globally.
 Of course, only a fraction of these is IT analyst firms.
-Within the IT analyst segment, Gartner is so dominant that it receives over forty percent of all IT analyst firm revenues.
+Gartner is so dominant within the IT analyst segment that it receives over forty percent of all IT analyst firm revenues.
 Gideon Gartner founded Gartner in 1979, along with his partner David Stein.
 Before founding Gartner, Gideon had experience in IT as well as securities analysis.
-Gideon Gartner went on to found other technology research companies, including Soundview Technology Group and Giga Information Group.
+Gideon Gartner found other technology research companies, including Soundview Technology Group and Giga Information Group.
 Gideon severed ties with Gartner back in 1993 when it had sales of roughly $120 million—Gartner has grown a great deal since Gideon’s departure.
 Gartner’s growth was not merely holistic; from the mid-1990s onward, Gartner consistently acquired up-and-coming IT analyst firms that were its main competitors.
-While Gartner began in the US market, its acquisitions are what allowed it to become a firm with global reach.
-During the late 1990s, Gartner became an international IT analyst firm through its acquisition of companies like the French firm Abigail Engelsman and the Singapore firm Datapro Information Services, Inc.
+While Gartner began in the US market, its acquisitions allowed it to become a firm with global reach.
+During the late 1990s, Gartner became an international IT analyst firm by acquiring companies like the French firm Abigail Engelsman and the Singapore firm Datapro Information Services, Inc.

 Other Major IT Analyst Firms